Phumudzo96/task-manager/README.md

 user_overview.txt and displayed on the screen in a user-f riendly manner.
 If these text ﬁles don’t exist (because the user hasn’t selected to generate them yet), ﬁrst call the code to generate the text ﬁles.

+# General Information

+We will be uploading  some information of the program into txt files.

+# Technologies

+● Python

+● Visual studio code